 Difficult, big and broad questions.
 I became quite anxious about this list of questions while I continued to look at the piece of paper in front of me: “What is my purpose in life?”

 Does this mean that I have not lived the past decades according to what is actually inside me?

-I felt a discomfort in my stomach area and now I could hear my inner clock sounding in “tick-tock-tick-tock” mode while life goes on and I have less and less time for my Purpose life.
+I felt a discomfort in my stomach and now I could hear my inner clock sounding in “tick-tock-tick-tock” mode while life goes on and I have less and less time to know my life purpose.

 Without an answer, dissatisfied and strong in my mind, busy thinking, I immediately went to the sauna to sweat it out.
 That did not help either.
 Even hours later I had not found a convincing answer to my purpose in life, my right to be here.

 Really bad mood.

 Before the industrial revolution there was the ideal of vocation.
 In the Romantic era, it was considered special to be called an artist.

 At that time, being an artist was not considered a free choice, but would arise from an inner, or perhaps even divine, urge against which the artist could not really successfully defend himself.

 This view still shapes our idea of “the” ideal profession or even of “the” ideal life today.
 It sounds promising that we are all looking for a job that gives us a meaning and thus also a justification in life, for which we are made and which makes us happy.

 Who could not agree with that?